15th Biosimilars & Biologics World Congress 2025 Europe

 Dr. Mourad F. Rezk, VP, Global Head, Medical & Development, Biogen

-• The role of health insurance plans in driving biosimilar adoption
+• The significant role of patients and healthcare professionals in driving biosimilar adoption.

 • Easy market access.
 All biosimilars enters the hospital market Day One after patent expiryHigh uptake.
 Within a few weeks they have a market share of 90+%